Table of Contents

 Welcome:

-- A SKETCHBOOK to view the khipu using a symbolic likeness of the original cords and knots.
+Use the web to view the khipu using a schematic likeness of the original cords and knots.